stevearrants/style/docs/headings.md

 Headings and titles
 ===================

-Most people scan the page and make decisions based on headings.
+Readers scan pages and make decisions based on headings.
 Make them active and descriptive.

 Find the right keywords
 -----------------------

-Ask co-workers what keywords they would expect to use.
-Ask end users.
+Headings should contain keywords as a guide to users.
 What you're calling the subject of your page might not be what your users are calling it.
-While our Help files use a full-text search, Windows Server and Confluence rely more on exact matches.
 Pay special attention to keywords and search terms for you headings.

 Optimize the content
 --------------------